-- o Is the pilot ladder in good shape?

-- Check for wear and tear

-- Check for broken steps or spreaders

-- Are all steps and ropes clean?

-- o Is all extra equipment present and ready for use?

-- Lifebuoy and light

-- Manropes if required

-- Heaving line

-- Lifejacket

-- Officer with communication to bridge.

-- o Is the pilot ladder rigged to the correct height?

-- Has the retrieval wire been rigged correctly? (above the spreader, leading forward)

-- o Has the pilot ladder been secured to the deck in a correct way?

-- o Haven stanchions and bulwark ladder been fitted and secured to the deck?

-- o Is there adequate lighting at the point of embarkation / disembarkation?
+- □ Is the pilot ladder in good shape? - Check for wear and tear, missing chocks, loose steps. - Check for broken steps or spreaders. - □ Are all steps and ropes clean and free of grease? - □ Is all extra equipment present and ready for use? - o Lifebuoy and light - o Manropes if required by pilot - o Heaving line - o Lifejacket - o Responsible officer with communication to bridge. - □ Is the pilot ladder rigged to the correct height? - Has the retrieval wire been rigged correctly? (above the spreader, leading forward) - Has the pilot ladder been secured to the deck in a correct way? - □ Haven stanchions and/or bulwark ladder been fitted and secured to the deck? - □ Is there adequate lighting at the pilot access point?

-The Combination Ladder
+2. The Combination Ladder

-- o Is the accommodation ladder in good shape? - Check for wear and tear - Check if it is clean and the siderails free of grease - Is the retrieval line rigged correctly? - o Is the accommodation ladder secured to the ships side, independent of the ladder? - o Is there at least 5 meters of space under the platform? - Are the hand railings / hand ropes rigged correctly, both inboard and outboard? - Does the pilot ladder extend 2 meters above the platform? - Have both pilot ladder ropes been secured to the ship, at 1.5 meters above the platform?
+- □ Is the accommodation ladder in good shape? - □ Check the accommodation ladder for wear and tear. - □ Check if steps and siderails are free of grease. - □ Is the retrieval line of the pilot ladder rigged correctly?
+(Above the spreader leading forward) - □ Is the accommodation ladder secured to the ships side, independent of the ladder? - □ Is there at least 5 meters of space under the platform? - □ Is the platform rigged horziontally? - □ Are all hand railings and hand ropes rigged correctly, both inboard and outboard? - Does the pilot ladder extend 2 meters above the platform? - □ Have both pilot ladder ropes been secured to the ship, at 1.5 meters above the platform?